Software-Engineering-Assistantship/backend-fastAPI-ess/README.md

 This command will run the Uvicorn compiler in watch mode, so every time a modification occurs the server restarts.

+### API documentation

+FastAPI provides automatic API documentation that you can access by visiting the /docs endpoint of your application.
+This documentation is generated based on the code you have written, including route definitions, request and response models, and documentation comments.
+To view the API documentation, you can go to the URL http://localhost:8000/docs (assuming your FastAPI application is running on localhost and port 8000).
+This will display a user-friendly interface where you can explore the available endpoints, send requests, and view the corresponding responses.

+The API documentation includes detailed information about each endpoint, such as the expected request and response models, possible response codes, and any additional documentation you have provided in your code.
+It serves as a helpful reference for developers who want to understand how to interact with your API.

+For more information on FastAPI's features and how to use them, you can refer to the [official documentation](https://fastapi.tiangolo.com/features/).

 ## Running the BDD tests

 The base project is configured to perform service tests using Pytest and the Pytest-BDD library, which implements Behavior-Driven Development (BDD) with Cucumber and Gherkin syntax.